 Hepatitis B can also be prevented by avoiding contact with contaminated blood and unprotected sexual exposure.
 Using condoms has also been shown to reduce the chance of sexually transmitted infections.

-The CDC estimates that half of people with chronic HBV are unaware of their infection.
-The only way to find out if you have a hepatitis B infection is to get an HBV test.
-All it takes is a simple blood test.
-Being aware of your hepatitis B status is important because treatments are available that reduce the chance of developing liver disease and liver cancer.
-You can also protect your family members by getting them vaccinated.
-Also, Hepatitis B testing is a covered preventive service under many health plans.
+The CDC estimates that 68% of people with chronic hepatitis B are unaware of their infection.
+The only way to find out if you have hepatitis B is to get tested.
+Hepatitis B testing is a covered preventive service under many health plans.

 - Men who have sex with men

-- Household contacts of persons with chronic HBV infection
+- Needle-sharing or sexual contacts of people with known HBV infection

-There are several antiviral treatments available for chronic HBV infection and everyone with chronic HBV should be linked to care, considered for treatment, and regularly checked for liver damage and liver cancer.
+There are several antiviral treatments available for chronic hepatitis B. Everyone with chronic hepatitis B should be linked to care, considered for treatment, and regularly checked for liver damage and liver cancer.
 Hepatitis B treatments reduce the amount of virus in the body and reduce the chance of developing serious liver disease and liver cancer.
-However, most people cannot be cured of HBV and treatment is recommended to continue for the rest of the person’s life.
-Research for more effective treatments and a cure for HBV is ongoing.
+There is no cure for hepatitis B and treatment is recommended to continue for years if not for life.
+Research is ongoing for more effective treatments and a cure for HBV.